flexera-public/policy_templates/cost/currency_conversion/README.md

 This Policy creates an adjustment rule that converts the currency of the cost associated with the Cloud Vendor of choice.
 It utilizes xe.com to retrieve the latest exchange rates.

+This Policy requires an xe.com API Credential to be added to the tenant.
+Please contact your Customer Support or Services representative to get this added.

 ## Functional Details

 - This policy supports currency codes as per [ISO 4217](https://www.xe.com/iso4217.php), and uses the xe.com API to retrieve monthly average exchange rate.